svk-123/Multi_Modal_Data_Preprocessing_and_LLM_Inference/README.md

 Teaching Science Book/Chapter to LLM for QA

-This repository contains a framework for extracting, structuring, and leveraging textbook content to enhance question-answering (QA) performance in a small Language Model (LLM).
+This repository(WIP) contains a framework for extracting, structuring, and leveraging textbook content to enhance question-answering (QA) performance in a small Language Model (LLM).
 The project is divided into four phases: data processing, LLM evaluation, local deployment, and cloud automation.

 Table of Contents